lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Cookbook-Advanced/README.md

 ⚠️ There's **no `rake`** for this exercise.

 We want to enhance our cookbook by finding recipes data from the web.
-We will use [🇫🇷 Marmiton](http://www.marmiton.org/) or [🇬🇧 Jamie Oliver's Recipes](http://www.jamieoliver.com/recipes/), because their markup structure is pretty clean (good candidate for parsing).
+We will use [🇫🇷 Marmiton](http://www.marmiton.org) or [🇬🇧 LetsCookFrench](http://www.letscookfrench.com), because their markup structure is pretty clean (good candidate for parsing).
 If you want to choose another recipe website, please go ahead!
 It just needs to have a **search** feature where the search keywords are passed in the [query string](https://en.wikipedia.org/wiki/Query_string).

 ## Setup